-- Most clubs meet once a month (with a break for the summer) and hold an Annual General Meeting in May along with a social event in spring or summer.
+- Most clubs meet once a month (some clubs break for the summer) and hold an Annual General Meeting in April or May along with a social event in spring or summer.

 - Each District holds its Annual General Meeting in the Fall, usually in October.

-- A Provincial Conference is usually held on the last weekend in May.
+- A Provincial Conference is usually held on the late May/early June.
 The location is chosen by the host club, which changes every year.